mauriciogtec/AdaptiveRejectionSampling.jl/README.md

 Here are some tips:

-- Make sure the logdensity is numerically stable in the domain and values above > 25;
+- Make sure the logdensity is numerically stable in the domain and avoid logdensity values > 25 (since the evaluation of the envelop requires exponentials);
 - Use log densities instead of densities using the keyword `logdensity=true`;
 - Specify a `min_slope` and `max_slope` to find better initial points.
 The default is 1e-6 and 1e6, respectively.
   The `min_slope` is the minimum slope of the logdensity in the initial points  of the envelop in absolute value.
 In general,